-No alternative vegetation control methods are satisfactorily effective within the track areas of the right-of-way.
-Vegetation control is not proposed in ballast areas where herbicide use is prohibited.
-Hand-operated tools may be used to manage areas of prohibited herbicide use where vegetation poses a danger to safety.
+No alternative vegetation control methods are feasible within the track areas of the right-of-way.
+Vegetation control is generally not proposed in those ballast areas where herbicide use is prohibited.
+In particular cases where vegetation presents a problem in herbicide-prohibited areas, such as on bridges, manual control will be made using manual or machine cutting tools.